Salvadori's fig parrot

-Salvadori's fig parrot (Psittaculirostris salvadorii) is a species of parrot in the family Psittaculidae endemic to the northern part of the Papua province in Indonesia.
+Salvadori's fig parrot (Cyclopsitta salvadorii) is a species of parrot in the family Psittaculidae endemic to the northern part of the Papua province in Indonesia.

+Taxonomy

-Its name is in honour of Italian zoologist and ornithologist Tommaso Salvadori.
+The name name is in honour of Italian zoologist and ornithologist Tommaso Salvadori.
+The species is monotypic: no subspecies are recognised.

 Description

 These birds are sexually dimorphic.
 The male of the species has an orange breast patch and yellow cheeks, while the female has a pale blue breast patch and greenish-yellow cheeks.
 The juveniles of the species all resemble females until adult plumage begins to grow in.

 Diet

 Salvadori's fig parrot is a frugivore; the diet consists mainly of figs and other fruit.